Linearized Gravity in the Starobinsky Model: Perturbative Deviations from General Relativity: Binary star system

 \section{Binary star system}

+Due to the highly oscillatory nature of the integrand in $\mathcal{T}_{00}(x^\sigma)$, particularly the term involving the Bessel function in $G_2\left(x^{\sigma}-z^{\sigma}\right)$, significant challenges arose in computing these terms directly.
 As an illustrative example, let us consider a binary star system, as described in \cite{carroll2019}.
+While this system is a natural candidate for exploring the components of the quadrupole moment tensor (\ref{quadrupole}) and the perturbation term (\ref{finalpert}) in the modified theory, the analytical integration of $ T\left(z^{\sigma}\right)G_2\left(x^{\sigma}-z^{\sigma}\right)$ proved to be intractable.
+Nevertheless, valuable information about the system can be extracted by numerically computing the correction term in Eq. (\ref{t00}), that is

-This system is an ideal candidate for calculating the components of the quadrupole moment tensor (\ref{quadrupole}), as well as the perturbation (\ref{finalpert}), allowing us to observe the additional terms that arise in the modified theory and compare them with the predictions of GR.
-Let the positions of two stars of mass $M$, at a distance $r$ from the point of observation, orbiting each other due to their mutual gravitational attraction, at a distance $R$ from the system's center of mass, and with orbital angular frequency $\Omega$, be
+at specific spatial locations.
+This approach allowed us to observe the behavior of the perturbation term as a function of $m$ and validate its expected decay for large $m$, consistent with the recovery of General Relativity in this limit. \\ Let the positions of two stars of mass $M$, at a distance $r$ from the point of observation, orbiting each other due to their mutual gravitational attraction, at a distance $R$ from the system's center of mass, and with orbital angular frequency $\Omega$, be

 and

 from which

 and the trace